How to Make a DIY Humidor

 Convert a Wine Cooler into a Humidor

+A wine cooler humidor will add pizzazz to any home or office, while giving your cigars a home equal to any high-priced cigar humidor.
+Coolers are perfect for the job as they usually have a tightly fitting seal to aid in climate control, along with plenty of storage space for all your Cubans.
 Adding a humidification device to the cooler is usually all that is necessary.
-Electronic or “active” cigar humidifiers will provide the greatest control and versatility.
+Electronic or "active" cigar humidifiers will provide the greatest control and versatility.
 The drawback is that many require an external plug, so you might have to drill a hole in the cooler to accommodate the cord.
 There are battery-powered active coolers you can convert, yet these can be quite expensive and require the added frustration of recharging.

 Create an Ammo Case Humidor